MiroK/sleep/sleep/fbb_DD/README.md

 this might be an issue.
 On the other hand integrating with the transformed exprssion on the interface seems okay.
 Thus using Lagrange multiplier or Nitsche coulf help if this becomes a problem.

+# Dependencies
+This code is tested with `FEniCS 2017.2.0`.
+Easiest way to get it is by running in the container

+'''bash
+fenicsproject run quay.io/fenicsproject/stable:2017.2.0
+'''